unicef-polymer/etools-info-tooltip/README.md

 * message - String
 * position - String, Default: `top`

-You can use `important-warning` attribute and `icon` property to make the field style look like a warning (using `--error-color` var) on the UI.
+You can use `importantWarning` property and `icon` property to make the field style look like a warning (using `--error-color` var) on the UI.